desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

     proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);

-  - The Parental Agent encounters Signaling Records during a targeted scan of a Signaling Domain for Signaling Names that relate to the Parent's children (e.g. based on NS hostnames known to be in use at a given Child DNS Operator).
-    The scan can be done, for example, by

-     * performing an NSEC walk (starting with the Parent domain prepended to the Signaling Domain, such as `co.uk._signal.ns1.example.net`), or by

-     * performing a zone transfer of the zone containing (the relevant portion of) the Signaling Domain, if the Signaling Zone operator allows it, and iterating over its contents.

   - Any other condition as deemed appropriate by local policy.

 Most types of discovery (such as daily scans of delegations) are based